-The Department may waive the requirement (i) to collect five routine samples the next month the system provides water to the public if the Department or an agent approved by the Department performs a site visit before the end of the next month the system provides water to the public.
-Although a sanitary survey need not be performed, the site visit must be sufficiently detailed to allow the Department to determine whether additional monitoring and/or any corrective action is The Department cannot approve an needed. employee of the system to perform this site visit, even if the employee is an agent approved by the Department to perform sanitary surveys.

-(ii) The Department may waive the requirement to collect five routine samples the next month the system provides water to the public if the Department has determined why the sample was total coliform-positive and establishes that the system has corrected the problem or will correct the problem before the end of the next month the system serves water to the public.
-In this case, the Department must document this decision to waive the following month's additional monitoring requirement in writing, have it approved and signed by the supervisor of the Department official who recommends such a decision, and make this document available public.
-The to the EPA and written documentation must describe the specific cause of the total coliform-positive sample and what action the system has taken and/or will take to correct this problem.
-The Department cannot waive the requirement to collect five routine samples the next month the system provides water to the public solely on the grounds that all repeat samples are total coliform-negative.
-Under this paragraph, a system must still take at least one routine sample before the end of the next month it serves water to the public and use it to determine compliance with the MCL for total section coliforms in 5.3.1, unless the Department has determined that the system has corrected the contamination problem before the system took the set of repeat samples required in paragraphs (b) (1)-(4) of this section, and all repeat samples were total coliformnegative.
+- (i) The Division may waive the requirement to collect five routine samples the next month the system provides water to the public if the Division or an agent approved by the Division performs a site visit before the end of the next month the system provides water to the public.
+Although a sanitary survey need not be performed, the site visit must be sufficiently detailed to allow the Division to determine whether additional monitoring and/or any corrective action is needed.
+The Division cannot approve an employee of the system to perform this site visit, even if the employee is an agent approved by the Division to perform sanitary surveys. - (ii) The Division may waive the requirement to collect five routine samples the next month the system provides water to the public if the Division has determined why the sample was total coliform-positive and establishes that the system has corrected the problem or will correct the problem before the end of the next month the system serves water to the public.
+In this case, the Division must document this decision to waive the following month's additional monitoring requirement in writing, have it approved and signed by the supervisor of the Division official who recommends such a decision, and make this document to the EPA and public. available The written documentation must describe the specific cause of the total coliform-positive sample and what action the system has taken and/or will take to correct this problem.
+The Division cannot waive the requirement to collect five routine samples the next month the system provides water to the public solely on the grounds that all repeat samples are total coliform-negative.
+Under this paragraph, a system must still take at least one routine sample before the end of the next month it serves water to the public and use it to determine compliance with the MCL for total coliforms in section 5.3.1, unless the Division has determined that the system has corrected the contamination problem before the system took the set of repeat samples required in paragraphs (b) (1)-(4) of this section, and all repeat samples were total coliform-negative.

-(6) After a system collects a routine sample and before it learns the results of the analysis of that sample, if it collects another routine sample(s) from within five adjacent service connections of the initial sample, and the initial sample, after analysis, is found to contain total coliforms, then the system may count the subsequent sample(s) as a repeat sample instead of as a routine sample.

-(7) Results of all routine and repeat samples not invalidated by the Department must be included in determining compliance with the MCL for total coliforms in section 5.3.1.

-(c) Invalidation of total coliform samples.
+- (6) After a system collects a routine sample and before it learns the results of the analysis of that sample, if it collects another routine sample(s) from within five adjacent service connections of the initial sample, and the initial sample, after analysis, is found to contain total coliforms, then the system may count the subsequent sample(s) as a repeat sample instead of as a routine sample. - (7) Results of all routine and repeat samples not invalidated by the Division must be included in determining compliance with the MCL for total coliforms in section 5.3.1. - (c) Invalidation of total coliform samples.